-- Liasing with parents/carers of children who have English as a second language.
-Encouraging the use of their own language at home and within the Pre-School.
+- Liaising with parents/carers of children who have English as a second language.
+Encouraging the use of their own language at home and within the preschool.

 - Identifying if a child may need extra support and ensuring with parents/carers permission that advice is sought if the staff feel a child needs help and support with their communication skills.

 - GIVING THE CHILDREN TIME TO TALK WITH THEIR PEERS AND STAFF.